 Only after the 365th day can the employee participate in any Annual Fall Transfer Period.
 An employee who needs to request an exemption from the required enrollment in the HIP HMO Preferred Plan can do so by submitting a HIP HMO Opt-Out Request Form to Emblem Health.
 An employee, or eligible dependent, must meet certain criteria and the request must be approved by Emblem Health before the exemption is granted.
 The HIP HMO Opt-Out Request Form and HIP service area are available on the Emblem Health website.

 HOW TO APPLY

-Click on "Apply Now" below which will bring you to the registration screen.
+Click on "Apply Now" which will bring you to the registration screen.
 If you are a new user, you must register to apply.
 If you already have a user ID, please use your existing ID to apply.
-Make sure to upload a cover letter, resume, and contact information for three (3) professional references (name, title, organization, phone number, and email).
-Please upload all documents in Word or PDF format.
+Make sure to upload a cover letter, resume, and contact information for three (3) professional references (including name, title, and organization).
+Please upload all documents in Word or PDF format as one file.

 JOB SEARCH CATEGORY